saladtopfive/OTWnatas-walkthrough/natas2/solution.md

 <img src="files/pixel.png">
 ```

-That line indicates that there is a folder on this website, so naturally we inspect.
+That line indicates that there is a folder called "files" on this website, so naturally we inspect.
 By going to:

 ```